Honors in Philosophy:

 - Approval of the Department Faculty.

-- Adding the thesis to Colby’s public archive in both print and electronic form.
-Instructions for doing so can be found here.
+- Publication of the thesis on Colby’s public archive in both print and electronic form.
+For information on submitting a completed thesis to the Colby’s Digital Commons click here.

 Dates and Deadlines:

-- Application deadline: May 31st of the Junior Year.
+- Application form due May 1st of the Junior Year.
+You can find the application here.

-- October 1 of the Senior Year: A detailed written calendar of steps toward the completion of the project to be agreed upon by the mentor and student.
+- By the end of the first week of classes of the Senior Year: A detailed written calendar of steps toward the completion of the project and a detailed tentative outline of the project to be agreed upon by the supervisor and student.

-- Last day of Final Exams of the first semester of the Senior Year: A detailed tentative outline or prospectus of the project, or sufficient draft text (e.g., a chapter).
-On the basis of this, approval will be granted or withheld for continuing the Honors project.
+- Last day of Final Exams of the first semester of the Senior Year: A sufficient draft text (e.g., a chapter) and updated outline of remainder of thesis.

-- April 1 of Senior Year: A completed first draft of thesis.
+- April 1: A completed first draft of thesis.

 - May 1: Final Copy of the thesis.